 - Abnormal Hair Growth

-If you have a family history of diabetes, or a personal history of elevated sugar during pregnancy, or any of these symptoms, you may have insulin resistance.
+If you have a family history of diabetes, a personal history of elevated sugar during pregnancy, or any of these symptoms, you may have insulin resistance.

 Rhett Women’s Center also offers insulin resistance for men.